949.394.1714 a.sansone@me.com

 *Learn more about the research in this rapid-fire research post on the Practice Blog.

-Maybe you didn’t know that walking in nature, without headphones without talking, and tuning into your surroundings, is a form of meditation – it’s focussed awareness, it’s regulating your nervous system and your emotions, it clears your head after that annoying text you just got from you worried mother…
+Maybe you didn’t know that walking in nature, without headphones without talking, and tuning into your surroundings, is a form of meditation.
+It’s focussed awareness, it’s regulating your nervous system and your emotions, it clears your head after that annoying text you just got from you worrisome mother…

-Maybe you didn’t know that just sitting on the ground and following a breath practice for one minute is a form of meditation – it’s focused attention, regulates your nervous system and your emotions, and clears your head for that big presentation coming up…
+Maybe you didn’t know that just sitting on the ground and following a breath practice for 90 seconds is a form of meditation – it’s focused attention, regulates your nervous system and your emotions, and clears your head for that big presentation coming up this afternoon…

 OKAY FINE.
 HOW DOES IT WORK?